 And it’s so easy to do.
 Do what I did – get your shoes and coat on and get out of the house!

-And 26% of sales came from “online marketing” in it’s purest sense.
-(I told you it was fascinating).
+And only 26% of sales came from “online marketing” in its purest sense – i.e. getting the attention of complete strangers.

 With Love & Gratitude,